 We have a crazy 5 year old bird dog that lives for a chance to squeeze between you and the door and get out.
 He then runs through our neighborhood at 30+ mph non-stop!
-Finally, when he can go on no further without water, he rolls in something terribly stinky and comes home.
+Finally, when he can go no further without water, he rolls in something stinky and comes home.
 My reaction is always the same.
-“Don’t let that dog in, he’s covered in poo and it smells terrible!”
-He will sit out back in the fenced in yard with a pitiful look on his face.
+“Don’t let that dog in here, he smells terrible!”
+He will sit out back yard with a pitiful look on his face.

 Just this weekend it happened again.
 I had no time to deal with it.
 Our sweet 11 year old animal lover, full of compassion, looks at that dirty dog with such sympathy and says, “But, Momma, he can’t clean himself.”
 Ahhh, the truth and the lesson of that!

-As I washed and washed and washed my dog today, I thought of how many times I have been just like him… going back and rolling in the same stink again.
-And I thanked my loving Heavenly Father for His patience with me in getting off all the poo and showing me a better way.
+As I washed and washed and washed my dog today, I thought of how many times I have been just like him… going back and rolling in the same ‘ol stink.
+I thanked my loving Heavenly Father for His patience with me in getting off the poo and showing me a better way.

 Thank You Lord for the lesson.
 Help me to have more compassion on the dirty dogs in my life.
 You are such a good and gentle Master.